osg-htc/technology/docs/policy/collab-bearer-tokens.md

     proxies themselves

 Now, sites can authenticate and authorize clients presenting bearer tokens, such as SciTokens or WLCG tokens.
-This document describes how collaborations can issue bearer tokens that are compatible with OSG sites.
+This document describes how collaborations can issue bearer tokens for the aforementioned use cases in ways that are compatible with OSG sites.

 Issuers
 -------